 - Just a note that this recipe does not include baking powder, so these aren’t exactly fluffy pancakes!
 Texture was towards

-- Since this pancake recipe is predominantly eggless, flourless and dairy-free, blended rolled oats creates oat flour, so you don’t need to add additional flour.
+- Since this pancake recipe is predominantly egg-free, flourless and dairy-free, blended rolled oats become oat flour, so you don’t need to add additional flour.
 Skip the fresh milk if you prefer pancakes without milk – it’s optional, anyway!

+Do you make baby pancakes with no eggs too?
 What are some of your favourite eggless recipes?
-Do share some ideas with us!
+Do share some ideas with us and let me know if you do try our Eggless Pancake Recipe too!